 Can’t get enough of Kris Kringle?
 Let the kids get some face time with the big guy at The Wigwam Resort during their annual Breakfast with Santa.
 Enjoy a breakfast buffet full of kid and adult favorites, including a fresh pancake bar and hot cocoa.
 Limited seating allows families plenty of time to get pictures and have the little ones tell Santa everything they want for Christmas.
 Between bites of food and whispers to Santa, children are entertained with a variety of holiday crafts activities.

-Look for the best hotel prices for Christmas in Phoenix.
+Look for the best hotel prices for Christmas events in Phoenix.

 Pin this to bookmark all the fun; we update it yearly: